Jobsite Sanitation

 Urinal Substitution

-One urinal counts as one fixture, max one third of the total count.
+One urinal counts as one fixture and may not exceed one-third of the required count.

 Large-Crew Step

-Crews of 200 or more workers need one portable fixture per 40 workers per shift.
+Crews of 200 or more need one fixture for every 40 workers per shift.

 Sanitation technician in high-visibility vest servicing a royal blue portable toilet with a vacuum pump truck at an active construction site